Business conference in a modern office.

 Orange check mark.

-Infringement on personal privacy
+Infringement of privacy

 If an employee accuses their employer of breaching their personal privacy, EPLI will cover the associated legal costs.